jhpyle/docassemble/_docs/fields.md

 ## <a name="enable if"></a><a name="disable if"></a>`enable if` and `disable if`

-The `enable if` and `disable if` field modifiers work just like `show if` and `hide if`, except that instead of visibly hiding the fields and labels, it disables the input elements.
+The `enable if` and `disable if` field modifiers work almost the same as `show if` and `hide if`.
+There are two main differences.
+First, instead of visibly hiding the fields and labels, it disables the input elements.
+Secondly, the use of `code` inside of `enable if` and `disable if` is not supported.

-The use of `code` inside of `enable if` and `disable if` is not supported.
+Just like a hidden field, a disabled field will leave its variable undefined.

 ## <a name="js show if"></a>`js show if`